Technologicat/unpythonic/macro_extras/README.md

           (y, 2))]
 ```

 The let macros implement this by inserting a ``do[...]`` (see below).
-In a multiple-expression body, also an internal definition context exists for local variables that are not part of the ``let``; see [``do``](#do-as-a-macro-stuff-imperative-code-into-an-expression-with-style) for details.
+In a multiple-expression body, also an internal definition context exists for local variables that are not part of the ``let``; see [``do`` for details](#do-as-a-macro-stuff-imperative-code-into-an-expression-with-style).

-Only the outermost set of extra brackets is interpreted as a multiple-expression body; the rest are interpreted as usual, as lists.
+Only the outermost set of extra brackets is interpreted as a multiple-expression body.
+The rest are interpreted as usual, as lists.
 If you need to return a literal list from a ``let`` form with only one body expression, use three sets of brackets:

 ```python
 let((x, 1),